OriginProtocol/origin/DEVELOPMENT.md

 ## Development

 To get started quickly, you have two options:
-1. can run a "light" version of the Origin DApp, which automatically sets up our DApp, a local IPFS server, and a local blockchain.
+1. You can run a "light" version of the Origin DApp, which automatically sets up our DApp, a local IPFS server, and a local blockchain.
+This is the simplest way to run the DApp but does not give you access to a full-fledge DApp: messaging, search, attestation services are not running.
-2. or you can use a more full featured development environment with Docker Compose orchestrating several containers and providing access to the full suite of the Origin DApp features, including messaging, browser notifications, and attestation services.
+2. Or you can use a more full featured development environment with Docker Compose orchestrating several containers and providing access to the full suite of the Origin DApp features, including messaging, browser notifications, and attestation services.